Returning to education is a hugely exciting step, but it can also seem quite daunting.

 You should relate your own experiences and skills to the course (and profession).
 This will make you stand out from other applicants.

 Generic Study Skills Support is available via the open access Study Skills service to students.
 The University provides a friendly drop-in service for all students,whether undergraduate or postgraduate.
 The study support service aims to help you to improve your academic skills.
 This service is available to all students, at any stage in your studies, and no appointment is required.

 If you have a disability that affects your learning, we encourage you to contact the Student Services Centre, which houses both Academic Support and Dyslexia and Disability Support, as early as possible in the application process.

 A declaration of disability will in no way disadvantage you in the application procedure.
 Students with a declared disability are encouraged to visit before applying to see what facilities are available.
-Nerys Williams (Lampeter campus) and Helen Davies (Carmarthen campus) are available to discuss individual needs, in particular any specific arrangements needed for access, learning support, study support, lectures, placements, assessments and examinations.
+Nerys Williams (Lampeter campus), Helen Davies (Carmarthen campus) and Dominic Williams (Swansea campus) are available to discuss individual needs, in particular any specific arrangements needed for access, learning support, study support, lectures, placements, assessments and examinations.

 Both Carmarthen and Lampeter campuses benefit from professional nurseries which are open to students, staff and members of the public.